haiwen/seafile-user-manual/en.bak/sharing_collaboration/departments.md

 ![](./imgs/sys_admin_departments.png)

-## Department Admin
+## <h2 id='wiki-dept-admin'>Department Admin</h2>

 As noted above, department admin is a special role assigned by the system admin to some members of a department.
 Department admins can perform the following operations in a department after login to his/her own account.

-* Access to the libraries of the department
+- Access to the libraries of the department
-* Manage members in his/her department
+- Manage members in his/her department
-* Manage libraries in his/her department
+- Manage libraries in his/her department

 For the end users, a department can be accessed as a special type of group.
 Each department is presented to its members as a group.
 A user can not only access to the libraries in the department he/she belongs to, but also the libraries in the parent departments of his/her department.
 For example, if John is in the "EMEA" sub-department under the "Sales" department, and "Sales" is a sub-department under the company "ACME", John can then access to the groups "EMEA", "Sales" and "ACME".
 The groups for departments are marked with a "building" icon next to its name.
 See the screenshot below for details.